Robert J. Schneider

 "You can call me Michael.
 I've driven myself crazy trying to figure out what happened.
 Why he did it?
 Why he hit her?
 I can't come up with anything."

 Lana knew she should simply console Michael for a bit, speak about the loss of her own parents and uncle, and then send him on his way.
 She just couldn't bring herself to do that.
-After a few seconds Lana said, "Things are a bit slow at the agency just now.
+After a moment Lana said, "Things are a bit slow at the agency just now.
 I'll look into your case.
 Since I'm not a licensed private detective I can't charge you a fee."

 "We'll work that out later.
 When can you start?"